Abd-alrahma/gem-qa-system/README.md

 ## 📌 Project Description

-This project is a **Graduation Project** that implements a complete NLP pipeline for Arabic Question Answering over real website content.
+This project is a **NLP Project** that implements a complete NLP pipeline for Arabic Question Answering over real website content.

 The system:
 1. **Scrapes** the official GEM Arabic website using Selenium (JavaScript-rendered)